Our mission

 We are here to make a difference.
 Last year we directly worked with over 1,300 individuals, took 3,000+ calls and engaged with 13,000+ young people in schools and other youth settings.
 We listen to the views of our service-users and seek to offer interventions that local people need in the ways that work for them.
 We know the support we give can be a lifeline & make a real impact on those we work with.
 We work from our own premises in Southampton but also deliver services in other places like schools and community centres.

-Our achievements
+Our achievements year ending 2023

 “Our strength as a charity is our diverse team of highly qualified & experienced workers – it’s what we are about – listening, learning, understanding the needs and issues for our service-users & our local communities to deliver creative, quality support to all.”

-Our objectives and values
+Our vision and values

 Proud winners of the GSK IMPACT Award 2020